- What is A Data Model?

 - It shows interlocking parts.
-Understanding all of the interdependent parts makes it easier to expand the model for future enhancements.
+Understanding the interdependent parts makes it easier to expand the model for future enhancements.

 - It forms a foundation upon which to build applications or business views.

-- It serves as a starting point for developing the physical model amid physical database design.
+- It is a starting point for developing the physical model amid physical database design.

 - It aids communication between the analyst and the business user and between

-- As a rigorous Technique.
-It imposes discipline on the warehouse development process and leads to the development of stable.
+- As a rigorous Technique, it imposes discipline on the warehouse development process and leads to the development of stability.
 Robust.
-Long term and reliable solutions.
+Long-term and reliable solutions.

-- As a communication tool.
-It allows you to understand what you are building before you build it.
-Moreover, it allows you to see what you made after you built it.
+- As a communication tool, it allows you to understand what you are building before you build it.
+Moreover, it will let you see what you made after creating it.

 What is the Teradata FSLDM?

 - Teradata Financial Services Logical Data Model, also known as the Teradata FSLDM.
-The Teradata FSLDM is a third normal form; logical data model defined down to the specific attribute level.
+The Teradata FSLDM is a third normal form, a logical data model defined down to the specific attribute level.

-- It can be used as a starting point for financial institutions and insurance companies who are interested in a rapid approach for achieving an organized and integrated view of their business data.
+- It can be used as a starting point for financial institutions and insurance companies interested in a rapid approach to achieving an organized and integrated view of their business data.

-This data model is used by any business that sells the products above and services, including banks.
+Any business that sells the above products and services, including banks, uses this data model.
 Insurance Companies, credit card companies, and brokerages.